telecom2k3/CHAOS/README.md

 - In Tag mode the rulename can be whatever you like, however the score is fixed at a callout level of 0.01.
-In Manual mode, you may name the rule, describe it, and score it as desired, in standard SA fashion.
+In Manual mode, you may name the rule, describe it, and score it in standard SA fashion.

 ## check\_admin\_fraud\_body()